 - a.
 Sometimes perpetrators of SEA invoke "culture" as a defense for their actions.
 For example, a male humanitarian worker may say that in his culture, "a woman says 'no' when she means 'yes,'" men are expected to be persistent and "chase," or a man must marry and so marrying a female refugee and paying the bride price to her family is a way of meeting cultural expectations and "helping" the community. - b.
 This is wrong.
 Culture is never an excuse for failing to respect organizational policy.
 Neither is the law.
 Some countries may legally allow adult men to marry female minors, but these relationships represent a violation of our organization's professional code of conduct.
-If discovered, such relationships could result in disciplinary, if not legal, action. - 2.4.
+If discovered, such relationships could result in disciplinary, if not legal, action.

+2.4.
 Explain: While you are an employee of this organization, you are expected to abide by organizational policy on SEA regardless of your background, position, personal beliefs or culture.
 Failure to do so could result in disciplinary action such as mandatory trainings, a transfer, a suspension or dismissal.
 Prosecution could be another consequence when the abuse has crossed the line into criminal acts like rape and assault as defined by the country's legal system.

 Part 3 - Sexual Harassment and Sexual Exploitation and Abuse - How Are They Similar?
 How Are They Different?
-(10 minutes)
+(15 minutes)

-· Write the definition of coercion on a flipchart paper
+• Have ready the definition of coercion on a slide

-- 1.1.
+- 3.1.
 Ask participants what they believe are the main similarities and differences between sexual harassment and sexual exploitation and abuse.
-Allow participants to share their responses before clarifying: - a.
+Put up a whiteboard and ask everybody to use their annotation toolbar to write similarities in one color e.g. black and differences in another e.g. blue.
+Allow 2-5 minutes for participants to respond, then clarify: - a.
 The first similarity is that there is an abuse of power present in both sexual harassment and sexual exploitation and abuse, with the perpetrator using his power (such as social, economic or institutional power) to gain sexual advantages. - b.
 Perpetrators often use coercion to get their way.
-Post the definition in the following box and read it out loud:
+Display the definition in the following box and ask a volunteer to read it out loud: ₽ 🖓